 The tall vixen near the back of the group stepped forward with a smile.
 "Welcome aboard, Tomilyn," she said, extending a hand with her palm up as she had seen Merlin do.
 "We're glad you could join us.
 I'm Taro Nichols."

 The dark feline covered the fox's hand, beaming.
 "Thank you, Taro.
 Please call me Tomi."

 Others surged forward to talk with the newcomer, but Durant suddenly looked out onto the tarmac.
 "Introductions may have to wait," he said over the din.
 "The delivery trucks have arrived."

 Tomi looked over at her new captain.
 "Do I need to check on Mr. Brannon first?" she asked.

 Merlin shook his head.
 "He was asleep when I looked in on him about twenty minutes ago.
-Best to let him rest."
+Unless you think otherwise, I think it’s best to let him rest."

-Tomi nodded and then dusted her hands together.
+“Let him sleep.”
+Tomi dusted her hands together.
 "In that case, does anyone have an extra pair of work gloves I can borrow?
 It looks like it's time to get busy!"

 Samantha laughed and put an arm around the cat's shoulders.
 "Come with me," she said.
 "We'll get you right to work!"